Skip to Main Content

 Movie Magic and Hot Budget templates calibrated for Mexican peso volatility — STPC and ANDA collective rates, 16% IVA VAT, ISR withholdings, IMSS 30% payroll loading, EFICINE 189 caps, state rebate stacking, and Estudios Churubusco and Fox Baja Studios stage day rates

 Here is how this works in practice.
-Mexican production budgeting runs on the Movie Magic Budgeting and Hot Budget templates that global financiers and EFICINE 189 auditors recognize.
+Mexican production budget work runs on the Movie Magic Budgeting and Hot Budget templates that global financiers and EFICINE 189 auditors recognize.
 With our line producers reconciling MXN and USD columns under live exchange-rate assumptions.
-The Mexican peso trades around 17-18:1 to the USD with material volatility around US Federal Reserve announcements, and budgets carry currency-hedge contingencies separately.
-Above-the-line typically books in USD for global directors, writers, and principal cast (the Salma Hayek, Gael García Bernal, Diego Luna, Tenoch Huerta, Demián Bichir tier).
+The Mexican peso trades around 17-18:1 to the USD with material volatility around US Federal Reserve announcements, and budgets carry currency-hedge spares separately.
+Above-the-line mostly books in USD for global directors, writers, and principal cast (the Salma Hayek, Gael García Bernal, Diego Luna, Tenoch Huerta, Demián Bichir tier).
 With ANDA dues layered on Mexican principal residents.

+Here is the breakdown.
 On the ground, Below-the-line books in MXN against STPC (Sindicato de Trabajadores de la Producción Cinematográfica) collective minimums.
 With IMSS social-security loading at roughly 30%, INFONAVIT housing-fund inputs, and ISR (Impuesto Sobre la Renta) bracket-based income-tax withholdings.
-Every line carries 16% IVA (Value-Added Tax) — recoverable for VAT-registered productions through SAT — and our budgets include a separate IVA column to flag recoverable versus non-recoverable spend.
+Each line carries 16% IVA (Value-Added Tax) — recoverable for VAT-registered shoots through SAT — and our budgets have a separate IVA column to flag recoverable versus non-recoverable spend.

 Here is the short of it.
-On the rebates side, our budgets model every applicable rebate against the spend profile.
-EFICINE 189 caps at roughly $8M USD per project annually through SAT-issued tax-letter applications administered by IMCINE; EFICINE 190 handles distribution; ProMéxico EFICINE adds state co-financing.
+On the rebates side, our budgets model each applicable rebates against the spend profile.
+EFICINE 189 caps at roughly $8M USD per project annually through SAT-issued tax-letter applications administered by IMCINE.
+EFICINE 190 handles distribution.
+ProMéxico EFICINE adds state co-funding.
 State rebates stack: Jalisco's 15% (administered by Jalisco Film Commission), Baja California's 7.5% (Baja Film Commission), Yucatán's cash subsidy through the Yucatán Film Commission, Querétaro location support via COFILMA.
 Plus emerging rebates from Veracruz, Sonora, Chihuahua, and Oaxaca commissions.

 FAQ